Zeroing Neural Networks : an Introduction to Predictive Computations for Time-varying Matrix Problems via ZNN: The Workings of Discretized Zhang Neural Network Methods for Para meter-Varying Matrix Flows

-The computational errors decrease as time progresses and the wiggles along the error path reflect the slight adjustments from the incoming time-varying data.
-Figure 1 was computed via simple Euler from a random entry matrix start-up matrix in {\tt tvMatrSquareRootwEulerStartv.m}, see Section 3 (VII start-up).\\[2mm] The 5-IFD formula (11i) is of type {\tt j\_s = 2\_3} and when used in discretized ZNN its truncation error order becomes $O(\tau^4)$ as $j+2 = 2+2 = 4$ here.
+The 5-IFD formula in equation (4i) above is of type {\tt j\_s = 2\_3} and in discretized ZNN its local truncation error order is relatively low at $O(\tau^4)$ as $j+2 = 2+2 = 4$.
+In tests we prefer to use a 9-IFD of type {\tt 4\_5}.
 To start a discretized ZNN iteration process with a look-ahead convergent finite difference formula of type {\tt j\_s} from the list in \cite{FUlistfindiff19} requires $j+s$ known starting values.
-For time-varying matrix eigenvalue problems that are given by function inputs for $A(t_k)$ we generally use Francis QR to generate the $j+s$ start-up eigendata set, then iterate via discretized ZNN.
-Throughout the discrete iterative process from $t = t_o$ to $t = t_f$ we need to keep only the most recently computed $j+s$ set of data to compute the solution at $t = t_{k+1}$ from earlier data. \\ MATLAB codes for time-varying matrix eigenvalue computations via discretized ZNN are available at \cite{FUZNNEigV}.\\[2mm] How can we construct general look-ahead and convergent finite difference schemes of arbitrary truncation error orders $O(\tau^p)$ for use in discretized ZNN time-varying matrix methods?
-We start from random entry seed vectors and use Taylor polynomials and elementary linear algebra that are look-ahead but may or -- most likely -- may not be convergent.
+For time--varying matrix eigenvalue problems that are given by function inputs for $A(t_k)$ we generally use Francis QR to generate the $j+s$ start--up eigen--data set, then iterate via discretized ZNN.
+And throughout the discrete iteration process from $t = t_o$ to $t = t_f$ we need to keep only the most recently computed $j+s$ points of data to compute the eigen--data predictively for $t = t_{k+1}$. \\ MATLAB codes for several time--varying matrix eigenvalue computations via discretized ZNN are available at \cite{FUZNNEigV}.\\[2mm] Next we study how to construct general look-ahead and convergent finite difference schemes of arbitrary truncation error orders $O(\tau^p)$ with $p \leq 8$ for use in discretized ZNN time--varying matrix methods.
+We start from random entry seed vectors and can use Taylor polynomials and elementary linear algebra to construct look-ahead finite difference formulas of any order that may or -- most likely -- may not be convergent.
 The constructive first step of finding look-ahead finite difference formulas is followed by a second, an optimization procedure to find look-ahead \underline{and} convergent finite difference formulas of the desired error order.
-This second non-linear part may not succeed as we shall explain two pages below.\\[1mm] Consider a discrete time-varying state vector $x_k = x(t_k) = x(t_o+k \cdot \tau)$ for a constant sampling gap $\tau$ and $k = 0,1,2,...$ and write out $r = \ell + 1$ explicit Taylor expansions of degree $j$ for $x_{k+1}, x_{k-1}, ..., x_{k-\ell}$ about $x_k$.\\[1mm] Each Taylor expansion in our scheme will contain $j+2$ terms on the right hand side, namely $j$ derivative terms, a term for $x_k$, and one for the error $O(\tau^{j+1})$.
-Each right hand side's under- and over-braced $j-1$ 'column' terms below contain products of identical powers of $\tau$ and identical higher derivatives of $x_k$ which - combined in column vector form, we will call $taudx$.
+This second non-linear part may not always succeed as we shall explain later.\\[1mm] Consider a discrete time--varying state vector $x_k = x(t_k) = x(t_o+k \cdot \tau)$ for a constant sampling gap $\tau$ and $k = 0,1,2,...$ and write out $r = \ell + 1$ explicit Taylor expansions of degree $j$ for $x_{k+1}, x_{k-1}, ..., x_{k-\ell}$ about $x_k$.\\[1mm] Each Taylor expansion in our scheme will contain $j+2$ terms on the right hand side, namely $j$ derivative terms, a term for $x_k$, and one for the error $O(\tau^{j+1})$.
+Each right hand side's under- and over-braced $j-1$ 'column' terms in the scheme displayed below contain products of identical powers of $\tau$ and identical higher derivatives of $x_k$ which -- combined in column vector form, we will call $taudx$.
 Our aim is to find a linear combination of these $r = \ell +1$ equations for which the under- and over-braced sums vanish for all possible higher derivatives of the solution $x(t)$ and all sampling gaps $\tau$.
-If we are able to do so, then we can express $x_{k+1}$ in terms of $x_l$ for $l = k,k-1,...,k-\ell$, $\dot x_k$, and $\tau$ with a truncation error of order $O(\tau^{j+1})$ by using the found linear combination for a shortened version of the $r=\ell + 1$ Taylor equations (14) through (19).\\[-2mm] \raisebox{0.5mm}{$j-1$ terms}\\[-6mm]
+If we are able to do so, then we can express $x_{k+1}$ in terms of $x_l$ for $l = k,k-1,...,k-\ell$, $\dot x_k$, and $\tau$ with a local truncation error of order $O(\tau^{j+1})$ as a linear combination of the depicted $r=\ell + 1$ Taylor equations (10) through (15) below.
+Note that the first Taylor expansion (10) for $x(t_{k+1})$ is unusual, being look-ahead.
+This has never been used in standard ODE schemes.
+Equation (10) sets up the predictive behavior of ZNN.\\[2mm] \raisebox{0.5mm}{$j-1$ terms}\\[-6.4mm]